 Since many parents don’t talk about money matters with their kids, they don’t know that your money can work for you instead of you working for money once they become adults.

-If you knew from the start that investing could help you reach your financial goals, you might make different moves with your hard-earned money.
+If you knew from the start that investing could help you reach your financial goals, like having one million dollars saved for retirement. you might make different moves with your hard-earned money.
 Investments can provide an additional income stream that can help your overall financial plans and help build your wealth gradually.

 6. The Difference Between Good and Bad Debt